frasertweedale/talks/201701xx-lca-security-miniconf/proposal.rst

 - How UX/UI design can influence application security
 - Security features in open source operating systems or programs, and how to use them
-- Authentication and authorisation technologies and standards
+- Authentication and authorisation technologies
 - Secure software development techniques/practices
 - Offensive techniques (including social engineering)
-- Security incident detection and response
+- Security incident detection, forensics and response
-- Web or Cloud security
+- Web, Cloud or IoT security
+- Hardware and physical security

 Presentations with live demos or interactive aspects are encouraged.
 Please include details of such in your proposal, *especially* if